-Cervical cancer is a major public health problem worldwide and Assam, India is no exception to its impact on women's health.
+Cervical cancer is a major public health problem worldwide, and Assam, India, is no exception to its impact on women's health.
 With changing lifestyles and population profiles in developing countries, non- communicable diseases are emerging as a major health problem that requires a proper control program before they become epidemics.
 Cancer was a major cause of morbidity and mortality.
-According to National Cancer Registry program of India , cervical and breast cancer are the most common malignancies among women in India.
-For a certain age group, there should be and effective mass screening program to detect precancerous lesions before they develop into invasive cancer.
-The aim of this study was to investigate the prevalence of cervical cancer in women aged 20-60 years of Assam using liquid-based cytology (LBC) as a screening tool.
+According to the National Cancer Registry program of India , cervical and breast cancer are the most common malignancies among women in India.
+For a certain age group, there should be an effective mass screening program to detect precancerous lesions before they develop into invasive cancer.
+This study aimed to investigate the prevalence of cervical cancer in women aged 20-60 years in Assam using liquid-based cytology (LBC) as a screening tool.
 Our results provide valuable information about the burden of cervical cancer in this region and the effectiveness of LBC as a diagnostic method.
-In our study, we collected 150 cervical screening samples, of which we have 11 patients aged 20-29,49 patients aged 30-39, 55 patients aged 40-49 and 35 patients aged 50-60, which revealed an alarming prevalence of cervical cancer among women aged 20 to 60 in Assam.
+In our study, we collected 150 cervical screening samples, of which we have 11 patients aged 20-29,49 patients aged 30-39, 55 patients aged 40-49, and 35 patients aged 50-60, which revealed an alarming prevalence of cervical cancer among women aged 20 to 60 in Assam.
 The high incidence of cervical cancer in this region is consistent with global trends, where cervical cancer remains the leading cause of cancer mortality in women.

 Our study showed that there were 41% patients were negative for intraepithelial lesion or malignancy (normal smear).
 44% had an inflammatory smear.
 14.66% had positive while 7.33% had atypical squamous cells of undetermined origin (ASCUS).
 2.66% had low-grade squamous intraepithelial lesions (LSIL).
 4% had high-grade squamous cell injury (HSIL).
-0.66% are Squamous cell carcinoma (SCC)was diagnosed.
+0.66% are Squamous cell carcinoma (SCC).
 ASCUS progresses to LSIL, HSIL & SCC.
 ASCUS was highest in the age group of 50- 60 years.
-LSIL and HSIL was scatteredly distributed amongst 40-60 years.
-Sania S. Ullah et.aldid a similar study in Pathology Department OF Silchar Medical College and Hospital, ASSAM, INDIA and had following finding.
-They reported 808 patients had anormal smear.
+LSIL and HSIL were scatteredly distributed amongst 40-60 years.
+Ullah et al. did a similar study in the Pathology Department of Silchar Medical College and Hospital, Assam, India, and had the following findings.
+They reported that 808 patients had an abnormal smear.
 636had Inflammatorysmears.22 had Atypical Squamous Cell of Undetermined Significance(ASCUS).
 80 had LSIL.
 12 had HSIL.
 3 had bacterial vaginosis .3 SCC were.[3]

 CONCLUSION

-In this study underscores the significant prevalence of cervical cancer among womenaged 20-60, as revealed through liquid-based cytology screening.
-Using liquid-based cytology, the incidence of cervical cancer in women aged 20 to 60 is as follows: 9% of women in their 20s and 29s, 31% of women in their 30- 39s, 42% of women in their 40-49s, and 18% of women in their 50s and 60s.
+This study underscores the significant prevalence of cervical cancer among women aged 20-60, as revealed through liquid-based cytology screening.
+Using liquid-based cytology, the incidence of cervical cancer in women aged 20 to 60 is as follows: 9% of women in their 20s and 29s, 31% of women in their 30 39s, 42% of women in their 40 49s, and 18% of women in their 50s and 60s.
 In this group of 20–60- year-olds, LBC detects cervical abnormalities and provides a promising option for early intervention and prevention.
 Pap smear testing is a very useful, simple, economical, and safe tool for detecting precancerous cervical epithelial lesions.
 It should be established as a routine screening procedure to reduce the treatment burden, morbidity, and mortality.
-LBC improve sample quality by collecting cervical cell sample in a liquid medium, reducing sample degradation, and increasing the likelihood of obtaining high quality specimens for analysis.
-LBC minimizes the rate of inadequate sample and enhances the detection of abnormal cells by debris, improving the visibility of cellular morphology.
-The study was consisted of a sample size of 150 participants.
-Everywoman above the age of 30 years should undergo routine cervical cancer screening, even into the postmenopausal period.
+LBC improves sample quality by collecting cervical cell samples in a liquid medium, reducing sample degradation, and increasing the likelihood of obtaining high-quality specimens for analysis.
+LBC minimizes the rate of inadequate samples and enhances the detection of abnormal cells by debris, improving the visibility of cellular morphology.
+The study consisted of a sample size of 150 participants.
+Every woman above the age of 30 years should undergo routine cervical cancer screening, even into the postmenopausal period.
 The Pap test has been regarded as the gold standard of cervical screening programs

 REFERENCE